-For Mozambique, it was of vital importance that the universal coverage campaigns for long-lasting insecticidal nets (LLINs) scheduled for 2020 went ahead in the targeted provinces, whilst taking into account physical distancing, in accordance with the recent guidance and recommendations from WHO and the RBM Partnership to End Malaria.
-The country is congratulated for rolling these campaigns out in quarter 3.
+For Mozambique, it will be of vital importance to ensure that the universal coverage campaigns for long-lasting insecticidal nets (LLINs) scheduled for 2020 go ahead in the targeted provinces, whilst taking into account physical distancing, in accordance with the recent guidance and recommendations from WHO and the RBM Partnership to End Malaria.
 Without the LLIN campaigns, planned indoor residual spraying and sustained malaria case management, there will be an increase in malaria cases and deaths.
 Under the worst-case scenario, in which all ITN campaigns are suspended and there is a 75% reduction in access to effective antimalarial medicines, WHO estimate that there could be a 24.8% increase in malaria cases, and a 100.1% increase in malaria deaths in Mozambique.
 This scenario would represent a complete reversal in the substantial progress in malaria mortality reductions seen over the last 2 decades.